-- Dovetail joint: two pieces of wood are connected by cutting a piece out of one and flaring the other, so they fit together.
-There are three types of dovetail joints: through, half-blind, and sliding.
+- Dovetail joints connect two pieces by cutting a portion out of one and flaring the other to fasten them together.
+The three types of dovetail joints include through, half-blind, and sliding.

-- Half-lap joint: two boards are joined by removing half of each so they join flush
+- Half-lap joints connect two boards by removing half of each piece to join them flush.

 Half-lap joint photo credit: Home D-Zine

-- Mortise and tenon joint: one piece of wood has a recess cut into it (mortise), and the other has a projection (tenon) cut on to it
+- Mortise and tenon joints place an indentation (mortise) into one piece of wood and a projection (tenon) into the other to join them.

 Mortise and tenon photo credit: Bob Vila

-- Box joint: a simpler alternative to the dovetail joints
+- Box joints offer a convenient alternative to dovetail joints.

 Box joint photo credit: Woodcraft

-Below, on the left, is a corner joint in which the edges are attached to form a right angle.
-This finger tenon joint is one of the simplest of the compatible tenons, with the joints exposed at the corners and plenty of surface area for glue.
-This is a prime example of a 3-axis joinery.
+A specific example can help you better understand the benefits of CNC joinery.
+In the below image is a corner joint with the edges attached to form a right angle.
+This is a finger joint tenon, one of the simplest compatible tenons.
+The joints are exposed at the corners, leaving ample surface area for glue.

 Photo Credits: Digital Fabrication for Designers